EQ eqctrl

 progressive disclosure

-03 · CHECK
+03 · check the field

 Lint